-Financial Code § 852 (added).
+Financial Code §852 (added).
 Multiple-party accounts

-- SEC. .
-Section 852 is added to the Financial Code, to read: - 852.
-A bank account that is a multiple-party account as defined in Section 5132 of the Probate Code is governed by Part 1 (commencing with Section 5100) of Division 5 of the Probate Code.
+852. A bank account that is a multiple-party account as defined in Section 5132 of the Probate Code is governed by Part 1 (commencing with Section 5100) of Division 5 of the Probate Code.

 Comment.
 Section 852 makes reference to the California Multiple-Party Accounts Law, which applies to banks.
 See also Fin.
-Code § 102 ("bank" defined).
+Code §102 ("bank" defined).